 Mix until dough is smooth and can form into a ball.

-Roll out on a very lightly floured silicone baking pad or board to about 1/2-inch thickness.
+Roll out on a very lightly floured, clean surface, to about 1/4-inch thickness.

-Using a 4-inch cookie cutter, cut 12 rounds of dough.
+Using a 4-inch cookie cutter, cut 12 rounds of dough (use leftover dough to make additional 3-4 baskets)

-Press gently into a lightly buttered muffin tin.
+Press gently into a lightly greased muffin tin.
 Carefully press dough to the inside of each muffin cup.

 With a small fork, pierce the bottom of each cup.